 There are essentially three different types of syrup used commonly in the making of bubble tea drinks.
 The most frequently used of all is fructose.
 Fructose acts as a sweetener and key ingredient for all bubble tea drinks, as it dissolves easily in both hot and cold liquid bases.
 Rather than imparting a clear, detectable flavour, fructose works to blend the existing flavours of each recipe together, creating a bridge between the taste of the tea base and any additional ingredients or toppings.

-Flavoured syrups are used in both the creation of bubble tea drinks, and toppings like tapioca pearls.
+Flavoured syrups are used in both the creation of bubble tea drinks and toppings like tapioca pearls.
 Unlike fructose, which just offers sweetness, these syrups are also rich in flavour.
-These syrups are predominantly used in the making of fruity teas, with green tea bases.
-There are a huge range of flavours available, which can be mixed and matched with the wide range of popping boba toppings on offer.
-Syrups with flavours like brown sugar and hazelnut are not just great additions to milky bubble tea creations, but can also be used to elevate the taste and texture of freshly cooked tapioca pearls, by soaking them in the syrup after they have been rinsed and cooled.
+These syrups are predominantly used in the making of fruity teas with green tea bases.
+There is a huge range of flavours available, which can be mixed and matched with the wide range of popping boba toppings on offer.
+Syrups with flavours like brown sugar and hazelnut are not just great additions to milky bubble tea creations but can also be used to elevate the taste and texture of freshly cooked tapioca pearls by soaking them in the syrup after they have been rinsed and cooled.